strider73/adventuretube-microservice/README.md

 # AdventureTube - Microservices Backend

 ## 1. Project Overview
-AdventureTube is a personal project designed to showcase a comprehensive mobile system, supported by a Java Spring framework.
+[AdventureTube](https://adventuretube.net/) is a personal project designed to showcase a comprehensive mobile system that can be use in many case, AdventureTube - Backend is a Java Spring framework to support  Adventuretube as backbone system.
 It spans from a user-facing frontend to the server-side backend, functioning as a foundational framework suitable for various commercial applications in the mobile ecosystem.

 ### AdventureTube Microservices
 This backend system has been developed using the **Java Spring Framework**, complemented by **Spring Cloud**, and utilizes a **dual-database system**, incorporating **MongoDB** and **PostgreSQL**.